 The Wearable Device Store provides Users with access to discounted wearable devices from Apple, Fitbit, and Garmin.
 To provide access to discounted wearable devices, turn the toggle switch to on.
 If you do not want to provide access to discounted wearable devices, turn the toggle switch to off.
 All devices include free shipping in the United States.
 You can provide participants with extra discounts through subsidies and/or bulk orders.
-Contact your Account Manager for additional details.
+Contact your Customer Success Manager for additional details.

 Use the Communication field to allow Users to create and send messages to members of their team.
 It does not allow Users to message other Users that are not part of their team.
 This feature works by creating an email thread between teammates where they share words of encouragement or organize healthy activities like a group walk!
 By turning the toggle on, Users will have access to the Communicate feature in their User Account.
 By turning the toggle off, this option will be turned off and hidden from Users Accounts.
 If creating an individual challenge (no teams), the toggle option should be turned off.

 Manual Entry allows physical activities that are manually entered into certain apps connected to a User Account to be awarded Wellable Points.
 If Manual Entry is enabled for a challenge, physical activities that are manually entered in an app will be awarded Wellable Points based on the challenge configuration.
 Mobile apps that are capable of syncing manually entered activity data to a user's account include Fitbit, Garmin, Health Mate, MapMyFitness, Runkeeper, Samsung Health, and Strava.

 Activity Log creates a pre-established dropdown menu of fitness activities to be available in User Accounts.
 This will allow a User in the challenge to manually log activities directly from their Dashboard in their User Account.
 Eligible activities in the dropdown menu include steps, distance, and other “check in” activities like yoga and weight lifting.